 Just choose something small and waterproof.
 This is not the time for the pretty garden markers.
 You’ll use something prettier when you plant it out.

 Your seeds need to be warm and cozy if you are going to coax the little baby plant out of them.
-Appropriate germination temperatures vary by type of plant.
-Check your seed packet for ideal germination temps.
+Appropriate germination temperatures vary by type of plant, so check your seed packet for ideal germination temps.

 You can purchase a heat mat on Amazon for around $20.